antarctica/packer-vm-templates/README.md

 ### DigitalOcean images

 Packer will automatically store DigitalOcean images within the DigitalOcean account Packer is configured to use.

+### Amazon Machine Images

+Packer will automatically store AMIs within the Amazon Web Services account Packer is configured to use.

 ## Acknowledgements